 • The Government Finance Professional Development Scholarship for part-time students.
 Award amount is $10,000.

 • The Jeffrey L. Esser Career Development Scholarship for part-time students who have already worked in state or local finance for at least three years.
 Scholarship amounts range from $5,000 to $15,000.

 NCAA Postgraduate Scholarship

-Are you a student-athlete?
 The NCAA Postgraduate Scholarship is for athletes who have attended an NCAA member institution for their undergraduate studies.
-As of 2019, 1,115 colleges are member schools .
-It doesn’t matter how long ago you graduated with your bachelor’s, but you must be at least in your final year of undergraduate athletics to apply.
+Students must be in their final year of undergraduate athletics to apply.

 The distribution of graduate school scholarships is unique.
-Three times per year (autumn, winter, spring) the NCAA gives scholarships to 21 men and 21 women, for a total of 126 scholarships per year.
+Three times per year (autumn, winter, spring) the NCAA gives scholarships to 21 men and 21 women per each sports season, for a total of 126 scholarships per year.
 This timeline splits up candidates based on the sports they play.
 Each scholarship is $10,000.

 American Association of University Women

 This is an example of a grant offered by a private organization rather than the federal government.
 The grant is specifically for women, and you must have received your most recent degree before June 30, 2013, to qualify.

 The Career Development Grant recipients will receive between $2,000 and $12,000 for graduate school.